john-james-ai/BreastCancerDetection/_sources/content/09_image_prep.md

 #### Discrete Gaussian Kernel

 Now, we move to the task of estimating the discrete Gaussian kernel.
-One popular approach is to convolve the original image with the discrete Gaussian kernel $T(n,t)$ {cite `}` lindebergScalespaceDiscreteSignals1990`
+One popular approach is to convolve the original image with the discrete Gaussian kernel $T(n,t)$ {cite}`lindebergScalespaceDiscreteSignals1990`

 $$
 L(x,t)=\displaystyle\sum_{n=-\infty}^\infty f(x-n)T(n,t)